IMPD investigating shooting death on city’s northeast side

 She was transported to a local hospital in extremely critical condition and was later pronounced deceased.

-Police tell us they believe this was a targeted attack and that there is no immediate danger to the public.
+Police tell us there is no immediate danger to the public.
 There’s no word on a possible suspect or suspects.

-Note: UPDATE: The female victim has been identified as 22-year-old Naya Marguerite Ruffin.